solid/solidproject.org/pages/about.md

 A Solid Server hosts one or more Solid Pods, accessible via the [Solid Protocol](https://solid.github.io/specification/#protocol).

-A pod hosted on a Solid Server is fully compartmentalized from any others.
+A Pod hosted on a Solid Server is fully compartmentalized from any others.
 It has its own set of data and access rules, and is fully controlled by whoever it belongs to (i.e. you).